emacs-berlin/emacs-berlin.org/index.md

 # August 28th, 2024 Meetup

 Our next meetup is going to be on Wednesday, August 28th.
-Most likely hybrid, both at c-base and remote.
+This time only remote.

 Want to do a presentation or an impromptu show-and-tell?
 Both are welcome.
 If you want to do a longer presentation, please let us know